Creating a GitHub connection

 Obtaining the credentials

 You need to upload the public key to GitHub.
-Do this by following the instructions: Adding a new SSH key to your GitLab account
+Do this by following the instructions: Adding a new SSH key to your GitLab account We do not support SSH key with passphrase for the CLI, therefore generate one without a passphrase.

 1. In the Blink platform, navigate to the Connections page > Add connection.
 A New Connection dialog box opens displaying icons of external service providers available.